 6 weeks - 7.5 hours of lecture and 2.5 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week

 Additional Details

 Subject/Course Level: Geography/Undergraduate

 Grading/Final exam status: Letter grade.
 Final exam required.

 Instructors: Sayre, Watts

 Food and the Environment: Read Less [-]

 GEOG N130 Food and the Environment 3 Units

-Terms offered: Summer 2022 First 6 Week Session, Summer 2021 First 6 Week Session, Summer 2019 First 6 Week Session How do human populations organize and alter natural resources and ecosystems to produce food?
+Terms offered: Summer 2023 First 6 Week Session, Summer 2022 First 6 Week Session, Summer 2021 First 6 Week Session

+How do human populations organize and alter natural resources and ecosystems to produce food?
 The role of agriculture in the world economy, national development, and environmental degradation in the Global North and the Global South.
 The origins of scarcity and abundance, population growth, hunger and obesity, and poverty.
+Food and the Environment: Read More [+]

 Hours & Format

 Summer: